rajveer43/GPTAssist/README.md

 ## Instructions for ingesting your own dataset

-Put any and all your files into the `source_documents` directory
+Put any and all your files into the `source_documents` directory.

 The supported extensions are: